ButinVladimir/cyberiada/ROADMAP.md

 # Description

-Cyberiada is an idle cyberpunk-themed RPG inspired by Bitburner.
-In this game player control crew of up to 10 members by giving them various orders to perform.
-Crew can travel between different cities which have different conditions and unique rewards.
+Cyberiada is an idle cyberpunk-themed management game inspired by Bitburner.
+In this game player control mainframe and team of up to 10 members by giving them various orders to perform.
+Company can travel between cities, representing different scenarios, which have different conditions and unique rewards.

 # Terms

 ## Money

-Money is a resource which can be spend on performing various actions such as completing searches faster, hiring new crew members, buying equipment, boosters and augmentations etc. Later in a game can be converted to credibility.
+Money is a resource which can be spend on performing various actions such as hiring new company members, buying equipment, boosters and augmentations etc.

-## Credibility
+## Development points

-Credibility is a main resource in the game.
+Development points are main resource in the game.
 It show how much progress is done in particaluar city.
-Unlocking equipment, boosters, augmentations, works, contracts, missions etc. requires reaching certain levels of credibility.
-Once all rewards are exhausted, credibility will give attributes and skills points.
+Unlocking equipment, boosters, augmentations, works, contracts, operations etc. requires reaching certain levels of respect.

-## Wanted level
+## Development level

-Wanted level is modifier to all requirements, experience and credibility gains.
-It allows higher rewards at cost of making actions harder to perform.

-Unavailable in beginning, can be unlocked in specific city.
+Development level shows how developed player is.
+Higher development levels allow purchasing items with higher level and unlocks new sidejobs and contracts.
+Development level increases after reaching certain development points thresholds.
+Most cities have upper limit on development level.
+After relocating development level is reset.
+Each city has it's own development level factors.

-## Difficulty level
+## Favors

-Each city has it's own difficulty level.
-Higher difficulty levels leads to higher requirements but also to higher credibility and experience gains.
-Difficulty level increases after reaching certain credibility thresholds and then relocating.
+Favors are faction-specific currency.
+Favors are earned by completing operations, capturing more districts, by increasing development level, by hacking or can be bought by money.
+Favors can be spent on purchasing faction designs, negating prestige effects, decreasing prices or using faction specific perks.

-## Qualities
+## Qualities and difficulties

-Various objects have different quality.
-Currently available qualities:
+Various objects have different quality or difficulty.
+It's marked as number from I to VII.
-- Common
-- Uncommon
-- Rare
-- Superb
-- Awesome
-- Excellent
-- Perfect

-## Crew
+## Company

-Game revolves around managing crew.
-Crew members is managed by giving them orders.
-Various orders have different priorities.
+Game revolves around managing company.
+Company members are managed by giving them orders.

-Moving to another city will result in losing current crew but certain favors allow to retain crew members.
+Moving to another city will result in losing current company but certain favors allow to retain company members.

-If all crew members are lost, crew will restart in starting city but previously unlocked features will remain unlocked.

-## Crew member
+## Company member

-Each crew member has their own set of attributes, skills, equipment and augmentations.
-They can be boosted by boosters.
-Certain actions can kill them.
-To hire new crew members, special actions should be perform to find and hire new one with money.
-Depending on quality, crew members have different starting equipment, augmentations, attributes and skills.
-Attributes and skills cannot be above difficulty level.
+Each company member has their own set of attributes, skills, equipment and augmentations.
+Certain actions can incapacitate them.
+Depending on quality, company members have different starting equipment, augmentations, attributes and skills.
+Attributes, skills and equipment of newhires depend on level which is capped by current development level.
+Each district may unlock new company member template as reward for capturing it.

+Company members to be hired are generated depending on templates.
+There are templates for each faction and for neutral.

 ## Stats

 ### Level

-Each crew member has their own level.
-Level requirements do no depend on current city or difficulty level and are exponential.
-Reacing new level gives crew member one attribute and one skill points.
+Each company member has their own level.
+Level requirements do not depend on current city or development level and are exponential.
+Reaching new level gives company member one attribute and one skill points.

 ### Experience

-To get new levels, crew members must reach certain thresholds of experience.
+To get new levels, company members must reach certain thresholds of experience.
 Experience gain can be increased by increasing intellect and using certain items.

+### Shock

+Shock accumulates when member is incapacitated or receives a new augmentation.
+Installing augmentation gives some amount of shock for each.
+Incapacitation maxes shock out.
+Shock will gradually decrease over 1 hour if member is alive and restored.
+Until shock reaches 0, member is unable to participate in combat.
+Shock will also decrease attributes and skills linearly.
+Max amount of shock depends on endurance.

 ### HP

-HP indicates how much damage can crew member take.
-If HP reaches 0 or lower, crew member dies, to be removed from crew and all actions related to him are cancelled.
+HP indicates how much damage can company member take.
+When HP reaches 0 or lower, company member is incapacitated and all actions related to them are cancelled.
+Incapacitated company members have to be paid to be restored manually or by program.
+After restoration, member shock is maxed out.

 Can be increased by certain items and endurance.

-If crew member is not engaged in combat or hacking order, they can be healed for some amount of money.
+After finished each combat contract or operation, HP is restored immediately.

 ### Damage

 Damage is used in combat.
 Each time someone receives a hit, damage is selected from certain range, reduced by opponent defense and then applied.
 Damage depends on equipment.
+Melee equpment damage depends on strength and some skills.

 ### Critical rate

 Each time damage is dealt, it may deal critical hit.
 Critical rate indicates how often these critical hits happen.
-Critical rate bonuses depend on equipped weapon, attributes and skills.
+Critical rate is converted from hit rate.

 ### Critical multiplier